 The scalable and transparent ‘routing’ of data, tools, and compute (to run the tools on) is a key central feature of the envisioned Internet of FAIR Data & Services (IFDS).

-GO FAIR has identified the need to ensure a solid and sustainable infrastructure for the ‘core’ of the propeller image below, which is briefly explained here first.
+GO FAIR has identified the need to ensure a solid and sustainable infrastructure for the ‘core’ of the propeller image above, which is briefly explained here:

 - The original ‘hourglass model’ that underpins the successful and scalable growth of the Internet as we know it and its main application, the World Wide Web, will need a rough equivalent in the IFDS.
 Nothing will be fully ‘identical’ as the IFDS does not start in a greenfield and will build on current internet infrastructure wherever possible.
 However, there are clear similarities: In the ‘classical’ hourglass model, the TCP/IP is usually placed in the narrow centre of the hourglass: In fact, all blocks below it can be broadly classified as ‘underlying network infrastructure’ and all levels above the narrow waist are leading to a wide variety of applications with both sides having maximum freedom to make implementation choices.
 This is a basic ‘mantra’ in GO FAIR as well: ‘Only set minimal necessary protocols and standards and support a wide variety of implementation choices for data, tools, and compute elements to participate in the growing IFDS’.